nitheesh1904/Text-recognition-in-images/README.md

 # Text-recognition-in-images
 # Overview
 This project focuses on implementing text detection using images with the help of EasyOCR, a Python library for optical character recognition.
-The goal is to extract text from images and provide accurate results with minimal complexity.
-This README provides essential information about the project, its functionalities, and how to set it up.
+In addition to the text detection functionality, we have developed a user-friendly Graphical User Interface (GUI) using Gradio, which allows users to interact with the text detection system effortlessly.

 # Features
-Text detection in images: The project utilizes EasyOCR to recognize text present in images, supporting various languages.
+# Text detection in images: The project utilizes EasyOCR to recognize text present in images, supporting various languages.
-Easy to use: The implementation is user-friendly and straightforward, making it accessible to beginners and experienced developers alike.
+Easy-to-use GUI: The Gradio UI provides a simple and intuitive interface for users to upload images, perform text detection, and view the results.
 Fast and accurate: EasyOCR is known for its speed and accuracy, allowing quick and reliable text detection.
 Prerequisites
 Before running the project, ensure you have the following dependencies installed:

 Python (version 3.6 or higher)
 EasyOCR library (pip install easyocr)
 OpenCV library (pip install opencv-python)
+Gradio library (pip install gradio)

+# Gradio UI Screenshots
+Include here the screenshots of the Gradio UI that you want to attach to the README.
+Describe the functionalities and features available in the UI, such as:

+The option to upload an image for text detection.
+The ability to choose the language for text recognition.
+Displaying the detected text and their confidence levels.
+A button to initiate text detection and view the results.